-The research shows that we should all probably care a little more about breakfast.
+We’re all cooking more than ever right now and that includes breakfast.
 Kids who eat breakfast have better concentration, cognitive function and do better in school (just drinking one glass of water may even improve test scores!)
-Despite what many of my teen patients think, skipping breakfast may also lead to excess weight gain.
 However, many of the typical breakfast food choices are not the most nutritionally sound.

 Here are some of the pitfalls I have noticed over the years in talking to my patients and their families about breakfast:

 - NOT ENOUGH TIME: Families are busy, and we often don’t give ourselves enough time in the morning to make a nutritious breakfast.
 Slow down, and realize those moments you take feeding kids a healthy breakfast can lead to a more alert, and better-performing child!

 - NOT ENOUGH PROTEIN: Traditional breakfast is high in refined carbohydrates.
 This type of breakfast may cause a spike in insulin, which leaves kids hungry well before lunchtime (think, pancakes and syrup and the “food coma” soon after!)
 Adding some protein provides a much slower release of energy, which may help kids to concentrate all morning.